Nitrous oxide

-Nitrous oxide (dinitrogen oxide or dinitrogen monoxide), commonly known as laughing gas, nitrous, or factitious air, among others, is a chemical compound, an oxide of nitrogen with the formula N_{2}O. At room temperature, it is a colourless non-flammable gas, and has a slightly sweet scent and taste.
+Nitrous oxide (dinitrogen oxide or dinitrogen monoxide), commonly known as laughing gas or nitrous, among others, is a chemical compound, an oxide of nitrogen with the formula N2O.
+At room temperature, it is a colourless non-flammable gas, and has a slightly sweet scent and flavour.
 At elevated temperatures, nitrous oxide is a powerful oxidiser similar to molecular oxygen.

 Nitrous oxide has significant medical uses, especially in surgery and dentistry, for its anaesthetic and pain-reducing effects, and it is on the World Health Organization's List of Essential Medicines.
-Its colloquial name, "laughing gas", coined by Humphry Davy, describes the euphoric effects upon inhaling it, which cause it to be used as a recreational drug inducing a brief "high".
+Its colloquial name, "laughing gas", coined by Humphry Davy, describes the euphoric effects upon inhaling it, which make it attractive as a recreational drug inducing a brief "high".
+It is known for its disassociative effects.
 When abused chronically, it may cause neurological damage through inactivation of vitamin B_{12}.
 It is also used as an oxidiser in rocket propellants and motor racing fuels, and as a frothing gas for whipped cream.

 Nitrous oxide is also an atmospheric pollutant, with a concentration of 333 parts per billion (ppb) in 2020, increasing at 1 ppb annually.
 It is a major scavenger of stratospheric ozone, with an impact comparable to that of CFCs.
 About 40% of human-caused emissions are from agriculture, as nitrogen fertilisers are digested into nitrous oxide by soil micro-organisms.
 As the third most important greenhouse gas, nitrous oxide substantially contributes to global warming.
 Reduction of emissions is an important goal in the politics of climate change.